 APHL represents state and local governmental health laboratories in the United States.
 Its

-Public Health Informatics: APHL is a leader in development of public health laboratory informatics systems in the US and globally.
-Among other projects, APHL is
+Public Health Informatics: APHL is a leader in development of public health laboratory informatics systems in the US and in countries worldwide.

-Laboratory Science: APHL advances public health laboratory diagnostics by supporting development of new methods and technologies.
-It also publishes protocols, guidance documents and other materials to assure the quality of laboratory testing.
+Laboratory Science: APHL supports development of new testing methods and technologies, and publishes materials to assure the quality of laboratory testing.

-Emergency Response: APHL collaborates with state, national and international health entities to
+Emergency Response: APHL collaborates with health partners to

 respond to disease outbreaks, natural disasters, terrorist attacks and other health threats.
-It supports the US
+It also supports the US

 Research: APHL assesses the capacity and capability of US

 public health laboratories and disseminates findings.